-Our ability to satisfy its obligations and pay distributions to its unitholders will depend on its future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond management's control.
+ETO's ability to satisfy its obligations and pay distributions to the Parent Company will depend on its future performance, which will be subject to prevailing economic, financial, business and weather conditions, and other factors, many of which are beyond the control of ETO's management.

-We currently expect capital expenditures in 2019 to be within the following ranges (excluding capital expenditures related to our investments in Sunoco LP and USAC):
+ETO currently expects capital expenditures in 2019 to be within the following ranges:

-Gro wth Maintenance Low High Low High Intrastate transportation and storage \$ 125 \$ 150 \$ 35 \$ 40 Interstate transportation and storage (1) 350 375 135 140 Midstream 800 850 160 165 NGL and refined products transportation and services 2,800 2,850 90 100 Crude oil transportation and services (1) 325 350 100 110 All other (including eliminations) 200 225 50 55 Total capital expenditures \$ 4,600 \$ 4,800 \$ 570 \$ 610
+Gro wth Maint tenan ce Low High Low High Intrastate transportation and storage \$ 125 \$ 150 \$ 35 \$ 40 Interstate transportation and storage (1) 350 375 135 140 Midstream 800 850 160 165 NGL and refined products transportation and services 2,800 2,850 90 100 Crude oil transportation and services (1) 325 350 100 110 All other (including eliminations) 200 225 50 55 Total capital expenditures \$ 4,600 \$ 4,800 \$ 570 \$ 610

-(1) Includes capital expenditures related to our proportionate ownership of the Bakken, Rover and Bayou Bridge pipeline projects.
+1) Includes capital expenditures related to ETO's proportionate ownership of the Bakken, Rover and Bayou Bridge pipeline projects.

-The assets used in our natural gas and liquids operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures.
-Accordingly, we do not have any significant financial commitments for maintenance capital expenditures in our businesses.
-From time to time we experience increases in pipe costs due to a number of factors, including but not limited to, delays from steel mills, limited selection of mills capable of producing large diameter pipe timely, higher steel prices and other factors beyond our control; however, we have included these factors in our anticipated growth capital expenditures for each year.
+The assets used in ETO's natural gas and liquids operations, including pipelines, gathering systems and related facilities, are generally long-lived assets and do not require significant maintenance capital expenditures.
+Accordingly, ETO does not have any significant financial commitments for maintenance capital expenditures in its businesses.
+From time to time ETO experiences increases in pipe costs due to a number of factors, including but not limited to, delays from mills, limited selection of mills capable of producing large diameter pipe in a timely manner, higher steel prices and other factors beyond ETO's control; however, ETO has included these factors in its anticipated growth capital expenditures for each year.

-We generally fund maintenance capital expenditures and distributions with cash flows from operating activities.
-We generally fund growth capital expenditures with borrowings under credit facilities, long-term debt, the issuance of additional preferred units or a combination thereof.
+ETO generally funds maintenance capital expenditures and distributions with cash flows from operating activities.
+ETO generally expects to fund growth capital expenditures with borrowings under credit facilities, long-term debt, the issuance of additional preferred units or a combination thereof.